-Are you one of those domestic goddess types who, upon having a houseful of people suddenly descend, effortlessly produce the most amazing platters and cheeseboards at the drop of a hat?
-If you're not one of those people - I'm not! - here are a couple of wee tricks that will create the illusion of your Nigella-ness without any stress to you at all.
+Are you one of those domestic goddess-types whom, upon having a houseful of people suddenly descend, effortlessly produce the most amazing platters at the drop of a hat?
+If you're not one of those people - (like me)! - here are a couple of tricks to create the illusion of your Nigella-ness with no stress involved at all.

-I've put together The Platter Heaven box for people like you and me.
+We've put together The Platter Heaven box just for people like you and me.

-It comes with a selection of fresh veggies for you to cut up for dipping, and you could maybe do a salsa or a guacamole with the tomatoes and avocado.
+It comes with a selection of fresh veges for you to cut up for dipping, and you could maybe do a salsa or a guacamole with the tomatoes and avocado.

 The other answer to your prayers is hummus.
 Yes, the humble chickpea is transformed into dreamy, creamy dip that is perfect with a bunch of cut up carrot, celery, capsicum or cucumber.